dakanji/RefindPlus/README-Dev.md

 - **Xserve2,1**: Early 2008 Xserve
 - **Xserve3,1**: Early 2009 Xserve

-However, the enhancements and fixes provided by RefindPlus are not limited in scope to those units and include several other Apple Mac as well as multiple UEFI-PC related items that may be of interest to anyone requiring a capable and flexible boot manager.
+The scope of the enhancements and fixes provided by RefindPlus are not limited to those units however, and include several other Apple Mac as well as multiple UEFI-PC related items that may be of interest to anyone requiring a capable and flexible boot manager on Mac and PC.

+RefindPlus offers these enhancements and fixes while maintaining the core functionality within rEFInd along with full forward configuration compatibility from rEFInd.
+It is particularly useful for users with additional configuration needs as well as those that require advanced or non-standard options for running operating systems and uEFI utilities on Mac and PC.

 ## Headline Features
 - Maintains feature and configuration parity with the base upstream version.
-- Protects against damage to Mac nvRAM when booting UEFI Windows.
+- Provides protection against damage to Mac nvRAM when booting UEFI Windows.
+- Provides option to avoid boot failures and associated freezes on T2/TPM chipped units.
 - Provides Pre-Boot Configuration Screen on units running GPUs without native EFI on Macs.
-- Provides UGADraw on modern GOP based GPUs to permit booting legacy EFI Boot operating systems.
-- Provides option to avoid boot failures and associated freezes on T2/TPM chipped units.
+- Extensive memory management improvements with associated speed and stability gains.
+- Emulates UEFI 2.x on EFI 1.x units to permit running UEFI 2.x utilities on such units.
 - Provides improved support for languages that use unicode text.
-- Emulates UEFI 2.x on EFI 1.x units to permit running UEFI 2.x utilities on such units.
-- Extensive memory management improvements with associated speed and stability gains.
 - Adds a debug (DBG) binary that provides extensive logging.
-  * The release (REL) binary is an optimised build for day to day use.
+  - The release (REL) binary is an optimised build for day to day use.
-- Fixes upstream inability to print to screen on some Macs.
+- Fixes inability to print to screen on some Macs.
-  * This prevented receiving program messages as well as leveraging advanced features such as uEFI shell.
+  - This prevented receiving program messages or using utilities such as uEFI shell.
-- Provides NVMe capability, if required, via an inbuilt NvmExpress driver.
+- Provides NVMe capability, if required, via an inbuilt `NvmExpress` driver.
-  * Removes the need to add NVMe drivers on units without NVMe support.
+  - Removes the need to load external drivers on units without native NVMe support.
-  * Basically allows working as if NVMe is natively supported by the firmware.
+  - Basically allows working as if NVMe is natively supported by the firmware.
-    - Removes the need for a risky `firmware flash` operation on units such as the MacPro3,1.
+    - Removes the need for a risky `firmware flash` on units such as the MacPro3,1.
-- Provides APFS filesystem capability, if required, via an inbuilt APFS JumpStart driver.
+- Provides APFS filesystem capability, if required, via an inbuilt `APFS JumpStart` driver.
-  * Removes the need to add APFS drivers to run recent macOS releases on units without APFS support.
+  - Removes the need to load external drivers on units without native APFS support.
-  * Additionally, this ensures that matching APFS drivers for specific macOS releases are used.
+  - Additionally ensures matching APFS drivers for specific macOS versions are used.
-  * Basically allows working as if APFS is natively supported by the firmware.
+  - Basically allows working as if APFS is natively supported by the firmware.
-    - Removes the need for a risky `firmware flash` operation on units such as the MacPro3,1.
+    - Removes the need for a risky `firmware flash` on units such as the MacPro3,1.
 - Fully supports APFS filesystem requirements.
-  * This allows booting macOS 11.x (Big Sur) or later from single named volumes on the main screen.
+  - This allows booting recent macOS versions from single named volumes.
     - As opposed to generic and difficult to distinguish `PreBoot` volumes.
-    - Avoids potentially compromising system integrity by otherwise requiring SIP to be disabled.
+    - Avoids compromising system integrity by otherwise requiring SIP to be disabled.
-  * This also allows booting FileVault encrypted volumes from single named volumes on the main screen.
+  - This also allows booting `FileVault` encrypted volumes from single named volumes.
     - As opposed to generic and difficult to distinguish `PreBoot` volumes.

 ## Installation
 [MyBootMgr](https://www.dakanji.com/creations/index.html) is recommended to automate installing RefindPlus on macOS.
 Alternatively, as the RefindPlus efi file can function as a drop-in replacement for the upstream efi file, the [rEFInd package](https://www.rodsbooks.com/refind/installing.html) can be installed first and its efi file replaced with the RefindPlus efi file.
 (Ensure the RefindPlus efi file is renamed to match).
 This manual process allows installing RefindPlus on other operating systems supported upstream.
-On macOS, MyBootMgr can optionally be used to set a RefindPlus|OpenCore chain-loading arrangement up on MacPro3,1 to MacPro5,1 as well as on Xserve2,1 and Xserve3,1.
+On macOS, MyBootMgr can optionally be used to set a RefindPlus|OpenCore chain-loading arrangement up for MacPro3,1 to MacPro5,1 as well as on Xserve2,1 and Xserve3,1.

 Users may also want to replace upstream filesystem drivers with those packaged with RefindPlus as these are always either exactly the same as upstream versions or have had fixes applied.